probcomp/Venturecxx/README.md

 ==================

 The interesting parts of the code are:
-- The stack (including SIVM, RIPL, VentureUnit, server, and Python client) in `python/`
+- The frontend stack (including SIVM, RIPL, VentureUnit, server, and Python client) in `python/`.
+- The pure-Python, clearer, normative Lite backend in `backend/lite/`.
-- The C++11 engine (plus a thin Python driver) in `backend/cxx/`
+- The C++, faster Puma backend (plus a thin Python driver) in `backend/puma/`.
-- The actual entry points are in `script/`
+- The actual entry points are in `script/`, notably `script/venture`.
-- Advanced example programs live in `examples/`
+- Advanced example programs live in `examples/`.
 - The Javascript client and web demos are actually in the [VentureJSRIPL](https://github.com/mit-probabilistic-computing-project/VentureJSRIPL) repository.
-- There are language-level benchmarks (and correctness tests) in the [VentureBenchmarksAndTests](https://github.com/mit-probabilistic-computing-project/VentureBenchmarksAndTests) repository.
+- There are language-level benchmarks (and correctness tests) in the [VentureBenchmarksAndTests](https://github.com/mit-probabilistic-computing-project/VentureBenchmarksAndTests) repository, but they may have bit rotted by now.

 Python Development
 ------------------

 We recommend using ipython for Venture development; you can obtain it via

     pip install ipython